dimagi/commcare-hq/docs/translations.rst

 Tagging strings in views
 ------------------------

-**TL;DR**: ``ugettext`` should be used in code that will be run per-request.
+**TL;DR**: ``gettext`` should be used in code that will be run per-request.
 ``gettext_lazy`` should be used in code that is run at module import.

 The management command ``makemessages`` pulls out strings marked for translation so they can be translated via transifex.
-All three ugettext functions mark strings for translation.
+All three gettext functions mark strings for translation.
 The actual translation is performed separately.
-This is where the ugettext functions differ.
+This is where the gettext functions differ.

-* ``ugettext``: The function immediately returns the translation for the currently selected language.
+* ``gettext``: The function immediately returns the translation for the currently selected language.
 * ``gettext_lazy``: The function converts the string to a translation "promise" object.
 This is later coerced to a string when rendering a